-(45) Avrupa-da ol-duğ-u gibi çok ağır ceza-lar var Europe-loc 'be'-prt1-p3s like very severe penalty-plur exist 'Like in Europe, there are very severe penalties (here)'
+(45) Avrupa-da ol-duğ-u gibi çok ağır ceza-lar var.
+Europe-loc be-prt1-p3s like very severe penalty-plur exist 'Like in Europe, there are very severe penalties (here).'

 In (45) two underlying terms are left unspecified.
 Firstly, similar to the case of (44), it can be inferred that 'there are severe penalties in Europe'.
-Secondly, whereas the existential expression which functions as the Standard contains a locative term (e.g. Avrupa-da 'in Europe'), the locative term second SoA is not overtly expressed, and hence, this fact leads to the default interpretation 'here' with respect to location.
+Secondly, whereas the existential expression which functions as the Standard contains a locative term (e.g. Avrupa-da 'in Europe'), the locative term of the second SoA is not overtly expressed, leading to the default interpretation 'here' with respect to location.

-2.2.3 Predicational Satellites
+2.2.3 Predicational satellites

-Now that it has been established that the predicate gibi is indeed applicable to relate two verbal or existential predications, I will discuss predicational satellites for Location and Time, together with a satellite for Reference.
+Now that it has been established that the predicate gibi is indeed able to relate two verbal or existential predications, I will discuss predicational satellites for Location and Time, together with a satellite for Reference.
 By way of an introduction, consider the following sentence: